Lockout/Tagout (LOTO) Procedures for Power Linemen

 What is the main difference in lockout tagout procedures for linemen compared to plant electricians?

 The primary difference is the handling of external hazards after de-energization.
 While a plant electrician’s LOTO focuses on isolating a machine or breaker panel, a lineman’s procedure under OSHA 1910.269 must also account for risks like accidental re-energization from the grid, equipment failure, and induced voltage from nearby lines.
-This necessitates the mandatory use of protective grounding after verification of isolation.
+This necessitates the frequent use of protective grounding after verification of isolation and often involves different clearance and switching coordination practices than a plant environment.

 What is an equipotential zone and why is it critical for high voltage work?

-An equipotential zone grounding system connects all conductive objects in a workspace (the line, the pole, the worker, and the ground) to the same electrical potential.
-This prevents hazardous voltage differences from developing between objects, ensuring that if the system unexpectedly becomes energized, current will flow through the grounding cables rather than the body of a qualified electrical worker, providing critical protection against electrocution and arc flash.
+An equipotential zone grounding system connects all conductive objects in a workspace (the line, the pole, the worker, and the ground) to the same electrical potential by bonding them together using approved bonding methods.
+This prevents hazardous voltage differences from developing between objects, ensuring that if the system unexpectedly becomes energized, current is more likely to flow through the grounding conductors rather than the body of a qualified electrical worker, providing critical protection against electrocution and arc flash.

 Is a job hazard analysis required for every lineman LOTO procedure?